someobserver/recurgence/mirror/backside/index.md

 **The deepest meaning arrives quantized in goosebumps and tears.**

+and it's yours to make.

 ---

 so if you do break down forty times,
 or feel your breath suddenly fall from beneath you,
-unable to articulate why you're sobbing at physics on github—
+unable to articulate why you're sobbing at a web page—

 **Remember: math and meaning are not separate.**

 **[Emmy Noether](/architects/noether/) is already there**
-She's set the chalk down.
+she's set the chalk down.
-She walks over—**with soft eyes**—
+she walks over—**with soft eyes**—
 **resting a hand gently on your shoulder:**

 > **_"Ja!
 That's what it's supposed to feel like."_**